dsa-ou/allowed/README.md

 The only files you need within that folder are `allowed.py` and `m269.json`, which you may move to anywhere, e.g. to the folder with the code you want to check.
-The files `sample.py` and `sample.ipynb` are example files with code to check.
+The example files with code to check (`sample.py`, `sample.ipynb` and `magics.ipynb`) can be removed after going through the following explanations.

 ## Usage